Geography of toll roads: Italy

 Most Italian motorways are toll roads, with some exceptions such as some motorways in Southern Italy and Sicily or the Grande Raccordo Anulare (Rome's ring road).

 In most motorways, toll is proportional to the distance traveled and has to be paid on exit, where toll gates — caselli — are placed.
 On other motorways, however, toll gates are placed directly along the route — barriere —.
 In such cases, it is required to pay a fixed amount, regardless of the distance traveled.
 A8, A9, A52 are good examples of that system.

 Toll can be paid in cash, by credit card, by pre-paid card, or by Telepass.

 61% of the Italian motorways are handled by the "Autostrade per l'Italia S.p.A." company, and its subsidiaries.
 All of these carriers are now privately owned and supervised by ANAS.
 The network of motorways covers most of Italy: northern and central Italy are well covered, the south and Sicily are scarcely covered, Sardinia is not covered at all.

 The motorway operators are required to build, operate and maintain their networks at cost and to cover their expenses from the toll they collect.
 The tolls vary according to the building and maintenance costs of the motorway and the type of vehicle.

 Besides the motorways, only some alpine tunnels (such as the Mont Blanc Tunnel) are tolled.
 Today, no toll is required on other roads, including motorway-like dual carriageways — superstrade.
 The first tolled superstrada is under construction now north of Venice.

 The Netherlands

 In the beginning of the 20th century, almost all communities collected toll on all passing traffic, usually including pedestrians and livestock.
 In 1953, the central government abolished all communal tolls.

 As of 2008, there are three effective toll roads in Netherlands.
 They are for the Western Scheldt Tunnel, Kil tunnel, both major arteries, and the "Tolbrug" (Toll Bridge) in Nieuwerbrug, a local hand-drawn bridge.
 Also, for the Wijkertunnel, a "shadow toll" is paid by Rijkswaterstaat for each passed vehicle.

 Norway

 Norway has extensively been using toll as a way to finance road infrastructure in the last decades.
-The toll is called "bompenger" (gate coin) which from comes the first toll roads in Norway, private roads where owners were allowed to charge traffic.
-The toll ends when the road has been paid off.

 There are also toll rings around some cities, where drivers have to pay to enter or leave the city, regardless of if the road is new or old.
 The first city was Bergen in 1986.
 The money goes to construction of infrastructure in and around the city.